keu/docs/astro/cli/astro-deployment-delete.md

 ---
-sidebar_label: "astrocloud deployment delete"
+sidebar_label: "astro deployment delete"
-title: "astrocloud deployment delete"
+title: "astro deployment delete"
-id: astrocloud-deployment-delete
+id: astro-deployment-delete
-description: Reference documentation for astrocloud deployment delete.
+description: Reference documentation for astro deployment delete.
 ---

 ## Description

 Delete a Deployment on Astro.
 This command is functionally identical to deleting a Deployment via the Cloud UI.

-When you run `astrocloud deployment delete`, you'll be prompted to select from a list of Deployments that you have access to across Workspaces.
+When you run `astro deployment delete`, you'll be prompted to select from a list of Deployments that you have access to across Workspaces.
 Alternatively, you can bypass this prompt and specify a Deployment ID in the command.
 To retrieve a Deployment ID, go to your Deployment's information page in the Cloud UI and copy the value after the last `/` in the URL.
-You can also find Deployment ID by running `astrocloud deployment list`.
+You can also find Deployment ID by running `astro deployment list`.

 :::info